 Dr Michaud's books were all published by the UMA Press in London between 1939 and 1950, and it is now difficult to find printed copies of them, with the exception of The Golden Star which has just been reprinted in a new hardcover edition.
 It is for this reason that we have re-published these books in electronic format, and made them freely available to all at no cost.
 We are quite sure that Dr Michaud would have done the same had the technology existed to do this in the last century.
 You can find a complete list of all the author's books in the sidebar at right, together with links to those titles which you can read online.
-In addition, you can read full reviews of all Dr Michaud's books in the occult book reviews section of our website.
+In addition, you can read reviews of all Dr Michaud's books in the occult book reviews section of our website.

 A personal appreciation of the writings of